-Looking For a New BMW 4 Series in your area?
+Looking for a Used 4 Series in your area?

 The 4 Series, specifically the 428i, should be on anyone’s short list for a sporty daily driver that is as fun to drive as it is practical.